mauroservienti/NServiceBus.Extensions.DispatchRetries/README.md

 # NServiceBus.Extensions.DispatchRetries

-NServiceBus.Extensions.DispatchRetries is designed to allow to plug in [Polly](https://github.com/App-vNext/Polly) into the outgoing pipeline to retry message dispatching using Polly async policies.
+NServiceBus.Extensions.DispatchRetries is designed to allow to plug in [Polly](https://github.com/App-vNext/Polly) into the outgoing pipeline to retry message dispatching using Polly async policies or resilient strategies.

 ## Unreliable environments